Heuristics for multi-stage quantum walks to find Ising ground states: Results and Discussion

-For the comparison in figure \ref{anneal}, the annealing parameters of a D-Wave Advantage2 1.6 machine have been used \cite{schedule}.
-It is necessary to attach the proper units to both $\hat{H}_i$ and $t_i$.
-Until now, $\hbar = 1$ has been used, but to keep dimensions consistent inside the exponentials it is necessary to replace $\hat{H}_i$ with $\frac{1}{\hbar} \hat{H}_i$.
-Another place where units enter into the equation is for $h_i$ and $J_{i,j}$, but D-Wave uses units where they are on the intervals $[-4,4]$ and $[-2,1]$ respectively.
+For the comparison in Figures \ref{anneal} and \ref{anneal_median}, it is necessary to convert the arbitrary units of $t_i$ into seconds. the field strengths $A(s)$ and $B(s)$ of a D-Wave Advantage2 1.6 machine have been used \cite{schedule}.
+Here $s$ is the anneal fraction, which starts at 0 and ends at 1.
+For the default D-Wave anneal, $s$ increases linearly from the start to the end of the anneal, but a new schedule can be described by specifying the function $s(t)$. $A(s)$ and $B(s)$ are provided in units of $\frac{\text{GHz}}{h}$, which are converted to $\frac{\text{GHz}}{\hbar}$ and substituted into Equation \eqref{walk}.
+D-Wave additionally restricts the $J$ and $h$ parameters to the intervals $[-4,4]$ and $[-2,1]$ respectively.
 It is therefore necessary to scale the parameters by some scale factor $\alpha$ to be within these bounds.
 For a random SK spin glass problem, $\alpha \sim 2\sqrt{\log(n)}$.
-This causes $t_i$ to be multiplied by $\alpha$.
-Finally, for a given $\gamma_i$ it is necessary to look up the real value of the Ising field strength $A(s)$ at the point $s$ in the anneal schedule that achieves this ratio between the terms.
+This would cause $t_i$ to be multiplied by $\alpha$ on real hardware.
+Finally, for a given $\gamma_i$ it is necessary to look up the real value of the Ising field strength $A(s^*)$ at the point $s^*$ in the anneal schedule that achieves this ratio between the terms.
 This has been done here using cubic spline interpolation on the annealing schedule data in \cite{schedule}.
-Scaling $\hat{H}_i$ by $A(s)$ to match this field strength causes an inverse scaling in $t_i$, which along with the other changes gives
+Altogether this gives

-This is then summed over all stages to calculate the times shown in figure \ref{anneal}.
+This is then summed over all stages to calculate the times shown in Figure \ref{anneal}.

 It is also worth noting that the problems described here have all-to-all connectivity, and real machines typically don't, so the actual Hamiltonian being implemented will not be the one being simulated here due to the need for minor embedding.
-This means an n-qubit all-to-all problem needs $O(n^2)$ physical qubits \cite{embedding} to implement, and the way this would affect the effectiveness of this method is unclear.
+This means an $n$-qubit all-to-all problem needs $O(n^2)$ physical qubits \cite{embedding} to implement, and while this should not affect the implementation in principle, this has not been investigated.

-It can be seen from equation \ref{avgtime} that the running time of a single stage quantum walk for SK spin glasses is
+It can be seen from Equation \eqref{avgtime} that the running time of a single stage quantum walk for SK spin glasses is